Options for Breast Cancer Screening

 DIY Breast Self-Examination

-Women are encouraged to also perform DIY breast self-examinations monthly.
+In addition to mammography where in situations where it is recommended, women are encouraged to also perform DIY breast self-examinations monthly.
 The Singapore Cancer Society suggests a simple 3-step procedure:

 Step 1: Look